sanathp/statusok/Config.md

 | checkEvery | Time interval in seconds.If the value is 120,the request will be performed every 2 minutes
 | responseCode | Expected response code when a request is performed.Default values is 200.If response code is not equal then an error notification is triggered.
 | responseTime | Expected response time in milliseconds,when mean response time is below this value a notification is triggered
-| redirectLimit | Limit for redirects performed while doing HTTP request
+| requestLimit | Limit for redirects performed while doing HTTP request
 | targetUrl | Expected request url after all redirects has been done